KORE Members

 |

 Adrienne Lo is a linguistic anthropologist.
-She is an associate professor at Waterloo University and the co-editor of Beyond Yellow English: Toward a Linguistic Anthropology of Asian Pacific America (Oxford, 2009) and South Korea’s Education Exodus: The Life and Times of Study Abroad.
-(Center for Korean Studies, University of Washington, 2014).
-She is working on a collaborative research project (funded by the Spencer Foundation) investigating the internationalization of the undergraduate student body at the University of Illinois at Urbana-Champaign.
+She is Associate Professor at the University of Waterloo and the co-editor of Beyond Yellow English: Toward a Linguistic Anthropology of Asian Pacific America (Oxford 2009) and South Korea’s Education Exodus: The Life and Times of Study Abroad.
+(Center for Korean Studies, University of Washington 2014).
+She worked on a collaborative research project (funded by the Spencer Foundation) investigating the internationalization of the undergraduate student body at the University of Illinois at Urbana-Champaign.
 Her current research examines ideologies of multilingualism in the South Korean popular media and the history of the racialization of Asian American linguistic competencies. |

 |